Interstate 8: Initial construction

 Much of Alvarado Canyon Road from San Diego to La Mesa was originally built between 1947 and 1950, a bypass of the old US 80 routing along El Cajon Boulevard and La Mesa Boulevard.
 Work began to convert the original US 80 divided highway into a freeway in 1960, and the freeway was complete west of El Cajon by April 1962.
-Priority was given to planning US 80 in 1962 by the California Chamber of Commerce.
+Priority was given to planning US 80 improvements in 1962 by the California Chamber of Commerce.
 In 1964, I-8 was officially designated by the California State Legislature, and the US 80 designation was removed.
 By 1965, I-8 from Fairmount Avenue to El Cajon Boulevard was one of the first freeway stretches in the county to have a center barrier installed in the median.

 The Ocean Beach Freeway section west of I-5 was authorized as Route 286 in 1959.
 In 1962, four alternate routes were proposed for this part of the freeway, and for Rosecrans Street.
 Route 286 was renumbered to SR 109 in the 1964 renumbering.
 Plans for the Old Town interchange between I-5 (formerly US 101), I-8 (formerly US 80), SR 209 (Rosecrans Street), and SR 109 date from 1962, although several concerns had to be taken into account, including the preservation of historical Old Town and keeping traffic through the area moving during construction.
 The goal was to begin the process in 1966, and complete the interchange in 1969.
 There were concerns about a $3 million shortfall in funding (about $ in dollars) during May 1966, which caused the San Diego Chamber of Commerce Highway Committee to recommend the completion of SR 109 as a project.
 This was projected to be the final highway project before I-5 was completed in San Diego County.